Gibbs polystability of Fano manifolds, stability thresholds and symmetry breaking: Introduction

 defines a \emph{canonical} probability measure on $X^{N},$ which is symmetric (i.e. invariant under permutations of the factors of $X^{N}).$ It is conjectured in \cite{berm8 comma 5} that, when sampling $N$ points on $X$ according to the probability measure $\mu^{(N)},$ the corresponding \emph{empirical measure $\delta_{N}$ on $X,$} i.e. the random discrete probability measure

 on $X,$ converges in probability as $N\rightarrow\infty,$ to the volume form $dV_{\text{KE}}$ of a Kähler--Einstein metric $\omega_{\text{KE}}.$

 However, a necessary condition for $X$ to be Gibbs stable is that $\text{Aut}_{0}(X)$ be trivial.
 In fact, when $\text{Aut}_{0}(X)$ is non-trivial there is \emph{no} probability measure on $X^{N}$ that is invariant under the diagonal action of $\text{Aut}_{0}(X)$ (under a mild regularity assumption) \cite{berm14}.
-The probabilistic approach in \cite{berm8 comma 5} is thus too canonical, in a certain sense, and we will need to break the $\text{Aut}_{0}(X)$--symmetry.
-This is in line with the fact the group $\text{Aut}_{0}(X)$ acts non-trivially on any given Kähler--Einstein metric.
-Hence, there is no canonical way of singling out a unique Kähler--Einstein metric.
+The probabilistic approach in \cite{berm8 comma 5} is thus too canonical, in a certain sense.
+This is in line with the fact the group $\text{Aut}_{0}(X)$ acts non-trivially on any given Kähler--Einstein metric -- as a consequence there is no canonical way of singling out a unique Kähler--Einstein metric.
+In order to probabilistically construct a Kähler--Einstein metric we will thus need to break the $\text{Aut}_{0}(X)$--symmetry.
+This is explained in Section \ref{subsec:Symmetry-breaking-and} below, but we first introduce an algebro-geometric notion of Gibbs \emph{poly}stability, taking the action of the group $\text{Aut}_{0}(X)$ into account and explore the relations to stability thresholds.